 The wettability of the fibers or fabric is reflected in the contact angle.
 The wetting should be as good as possible before coating to ensure optimum affinity between coating material and fibers.
 The contact angle also characterizes the finished coating and, for example, describes the effectiveness of a hydrophobic coating of the fibers.
 It can therefore be used for ensuring the quality of the coating process.

 Our tensiometers measure the contact angle based on the wetting force of fabrics or fiber bundles when coming into contact with the liquid.
-With its highly sensitive force sensor, our Force Tensiometer – K100SF for measuring single fibers measures the tiny wetting forces on only one fiber.
+A tensiometer equipped with a highly sensitive force sensor can measure the tiny wetting forces even on a single fiber.

 Liquids, which are used when measuring the contact angle, are often absorbed by fabrics.
 The contact angle on fabrics is therefore frequently measured with a reverse arrangement based on an air bubble, which is placed below with the pre-wetted sample (captive bubble).
 The captive bubble method is a standard function of our stationary contact angle measuring instruments.